check-spelling-sandbox/opentelemetry-python/RELEASING.md

   * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `release/v1.9.x`, and click the "Run workflow" button below that.
   * This workflow will publish the artifacts and publish a GitHub release with release notes based on the change log.
-  * Verify that a new [Github release](https://github.com/open-telemetry/opentelemetry-python/releases) has been created and that the CHANGELOGs look correct.
+  * Verify that a new [GitHub release](https://github.com/open-telemetry/opentelemetry-python/releases) has been created and that the CHANGELOGs look correct.

 ## After the release